 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at University of Cincinnati is $10,054 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at University of Cincinnati is $12,852 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the school dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Cincinnati undergrads use financial aid to help pay for school.
-In 2021, 10,558 of the 28,657 undergrads enrolled received financial aid.
-University of Cincinnati meets 42 percent of the demonstrated financial need for undergraduates.
+In 2022, 10,247 of the 28,910 undergrads enrolled received financial aid.
+University of Cincinnati meets 41% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $8,583 a year.
-Around 57 percent of University of Cincinnati undergrads take out student loans to cover any remaining costs.
-University of Cincinnati graduates who have student loans graduate with an average of $37,032 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $8,439 a year.
+Around 57% of University of Cincinnati undergrads take out student loans to cover any remaining costs.
+University of Cincinnati graduates who have student loans graduate with an average of $25,062 of student loan debt.

 The average debt for each loan type varies.